Written by Jonathan Breeden

 In many divorce from bed and board cases, one spouse has been emotionally or physically abused by another.
 If this happens to you, once you have obtained your divorce from bed and board order, your next steps could include claiming domestic violence.

-It is ultimately up to the court to determine whether the protective order should become permanent.
-If the protective order is introduced as evidence to obtain a divorce from bed and board, the judge can decide based on this evidence.
+It is up to the court to determine whether the protective order should become permanent.
+The judge can consider the protective order as evidence if it’s introduced in a request for a divorce from bed and board.

 However, keep in mind that marital misconduct is not considered when dividing your marital property and assets unless there was financial misconduct after you become legally separated.